cry-inc/gitomato/README.md

 ### Automatic Updates
 There are two ways to update your pages when the git repository changes.
-The default option are automatic update intervals.
+The default option is an automatic update interval.
-The server will check the repos in configured intervals for any updates.
+The server will check the git repos in configured intervals for any changes.
 If you run the default configuration, the update check interval is 300 seconds.
 You can change this using the global configuration option `--interval` or the environment variable `INTERVAL`.

-The second option is an web hook that can be called by your [git forge](https://en.wikipedia.org/wiki/Forge_(software)) whenever new data is pushed.
+The second option is an web hook that can be called by your [git forge](https://en.wikipedia.org/wiki/Forge_(software)) whenever new data is pushed to git.
 This will result in immediate updates, but requires extra setup.
 You have to enable the update secret for your page, for example using `--page-update-secret=123`.
 This enables a HTTP GET endpoint below your page root at `/update/123`.